Ashutosh-Bansal-04/Task-Manager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# To run the application
+## To run the application

 1. Start the app by using the command: 'npm start'.
 2. Visit "http://localhost:3000" in your native browser.
 3. Now you can Add a task, then click the Edit button.
    Update the task details in the dialog box and save.
-   Filter the tasks.
+   Filter the tasks according to their status.

 ## Available Scripts